Circle of antisimilitude: For three circles

 Suppose that, for three circles α, β, and γ, there is a circle of antisimilitude for the pair (α,β) that crosses a second circle of antisimilitude for the pair (β,γ).
-Then there is a third circle of antisimiltude for the third pair (α,γ) such that the three circles of antisimilitude cross each other in two triple intersection points.
+Then there is a third circle of antisimilitude for the third pair (α,γ) such that the three circles of antisimilitude cross each other in two triple intersection points.
 Altogether, at most eight triple crossing points may be generated in this way, for there are two ways of choosing each of the first two circles and two points where the two chosen circles cross.
 These eight or fewer triple crossing points are the centers of inversions that take all three circles α, β, and γ to become equal circles.
 For three circles that are mutually externally tangent, the (unique) circles of antisimilitude for each pair again cross each other at 120° angles in two triple intersection points that are the isodynamic points of the triangle formed by the three points of tangency.